 you aren't instantly available when he/she wants you, they

 could forage for attention/mirroring elsewhere.
 In a sense, partners

 ask your Borderline questions to elicit their empathy or

 understanding!
-You're trying to engage a 3 year old,
+You're attempting to engage a 3 year old,

 remember?
 He/she won't relate to your pain, or comprehend the motivation

 behind your questioning.
-You must only make statements that start
+You must only offer statements that start

 out with, "I feel, I want, I need you to..."